 Antietam National Battlefield is located in Western Maryland approximately 60 miles northwest of Washington D.C.
 The park offers the opportunity to tour the battlefield and visit the park museum.

 The battle at Antietam was fought on September 17, 1862.
-The Confederate General Robert E. Lee led his army across the Potomac River into Maryland.
+Confederate General Robert E. Lee led his army across the Potomac River into Maryland.
 He met the Union forces led by Major General George B. McClellan near Antietam Creek.

 The battle involved nearly 100,000 soldiers fighting with more than 23,000 soldiers losing their life.
 On September 18th the North and South cared for their wounded and buried their casualties.